top of page

 Welcome!

 Hello!
 I'm Paul, a certified Feldenkrais Practitioner.
 I feel privileged to be able to help people work on a key element that can have a huge impact on their quality of living - MOVEMENT!
-You are of beautiful design, and I welcome you to discover the abundance of your movement potential and refine the usually overlooked art of self-use so you may feel freer, more masterful, more tasteful, and more spectacularly you doing what you need to do and, more importantly, what you love to do in your life.
+I welcome you to discover the abundance of your movement potential and refine the usually overlooked art of self-use so you may feel freer, more masterful, more tasteful, and more spectacularly doing what you need to do and, more importantly, what you love to do in your life.

 Paul Pui Wo Lee